 - Find this ID by signing in to Google Analytics and visiting the Admin section.

 - In this section, click on Property > Data Streams and select the data streams that match your website.
 The Measurement ID, beginning with G, will be mentioned on the top right side of the website page.

 - If Universal Analytics property has been picked for set-up then UA-Tracking ID can be found in the Admin panel.

-- Go to the Property, select Tracking Info > Tracking Code.
-The Tracking ID, starting with UA-, will be mentioned on the top of the page.
+- Go to the Property, and select Tracking Info > Tracking Code.
+The Tracking ID, starting with UA-, will be mentioned at the top of the page.

 Step 4 – Add the domain details of your website and start to enjoy useful e-commerce tracking.

 5 key Google Analytics metrics you must track for eCommerce businesses